Stopey/website/README.md

-# website
+# Personal Site

-Repo for the source code of my personal website
+Source code for my personal website.
+This version was written using HTML, CSS & JS only.